 Monitor and update your estate plan

 This is a lifelong process and will continue to change and grow as you change and grow.
 Be mindful of important life events such as marriage, divorce, children, etc. All situations can be avoided if the proper steps are taken in advance.
 Be open about your wishes.
-Be mindful about others’ feelings.
+Be mindful of others’ feelings.
 Most of all, hire an attorney with the knowledge to guide you through.
 For more information, visit www.kabblaw.com or call 216-991-KABB.